iritashuri/Parallel-and-distributed-computing-course/Shear_Sort_implementation/README.txt

 The project includs:

-Boxes_Sort.c - source file to compile and execute (execute as parallel program ->  compile via mpicc -lm and run via mpiexec!)
+Boxes_Sort.c - source file to compile and execute.

 Boxes_sort.h - Header file with definitions of the functions Boxes_Sort.c use and the Box structs.